Ripper53/snowflake-connector/snowflake-connector/README.md

 You can pass the paths to your private and public key using `SnowflakeConnector::try_new_from_file`, or pass them directly using `SnowflakeConnector::try_new`.

 ## Dev Setup
-Add your public and private key under a folder, and feed the paths into `SnowflakeConnector`.
+Add your public and private key under a folder, and feed the paths into `SnowflakeConnector::try_new_from_file`.

 **Make sure to ignore the keys.
 You do not want to commit your keys to a repository.**